447group4/Database/README.md

 **CA_Population_Districts.sql**
 Contains:
-- Population denisty for all counties in California, and groups the population into the 53 Congressional districts.
+- Population denisty for all counties in California, and groups the counties into the 53 Congressional districts.
 - Total population for all counties in California.

 **CA_State_Coordinates.sql**